 Student tickets for the games are available for purchase.
 Tickets are $20 each and each student will be allowed to purchase up to 2 tickets per account.
 All tickets will be distributed in August by the FSU Athletics Ticket Office.

 Tickets on Sale NOW!

 If your plan is to come up for a game to visit your student, you may want to start booking your hotel now too.
 There are some that are already sold out.
 When looking for a hotel, prepare for some sticker shock as you will notice the rates are sometimes double what you would pay for a weekend with no events.

 Football weekends are a big deal especially with FSU’s strong alumni base and national appeal (if they are playing well, you may see ESPN’s College GameDay broadcast at least once from campus), so it is important that you plan ahead.
-If you are planning on coming up for Homecoming (this year’s homecoming football game will be against Syracuse on Saturday, October 26th), you may want to book a hotel for Thursday through Sunday so you can take in and the Parade on Friday, complete with floats, sororities and fraternities competition, and the Homecoming King and Queen.
-There is usually a big performer at the Civic Center as well.
+If you are planning on coming up for Homecoming (this year’s homecoming football game has been postponed until the spring), you may want to book a hotel for Thursday through Sunday so you can take in and the Parade on Friday, complete with floats, sororities and fraternities competition, and the Homecoming King and Queen’ providing those events will still happen.

 What to Wear